isaacSennerholt/sudelity/README.md

 They do not reside in grand gestures, but in small calibrations: the choice to pause rather than press — or, at times, to press rather than pause — to listen without disappearing, to act without overpowering, to harmonize without dissolving into sameness.
 These calibrations are not fixed rules, but dynamic attunements to the expectations and familiarities of those who share the space, balanced with one’s own.
 Sudel behaviors emerge from the tension between inner rhythm and external resonance.

-A Sudel behavior is not defined by intent alone, but by how it shifts the emotional posture of those it touches.
+A Sudel behavior isn’t defined by intent alone, but by how it shifts the emotional posture of those it touches.
 It lives in the response — in the perceptual shifts and felt tensions it leaves behind.

 ### Descriptive Terminology & Definitions

 #### Sudel (n.)

 Sudel is the subtle, often imperceptible act of balancing one’s own familiarities with those of others in a shared environment.
-It is not a discrete gesture, but a relational influence — a shift that becomes meaningful only through its effect on others’ perceptual field and emotional resonance.
+It’s not a discrete gesture, but a relational influence — a shift that becomes meaningful only through its effect on others’ perceptual field and emotional resonance.

 A Sudel act does not seek to dominate or disappear, but to find a livable tension between expression and attunement.
-It is the invisible adjustment, the calibrated presence, that either supports or disturbs the emotional texture of space.
+It’s the invisible adjustment, the calibrated presence, that either supports or disturbs the emotional texture of space.

 Sudel acts are not inherently good or bad; they are directional — shaping shared experience as it emerges.
 They ease or unsettle, stabilize or erode.
 And because their influence is subtle, their ethical weight often goes unnoticed.

 #### Sudelism (n.)

-Sudelism is not a philosophy in the traditional sense, but a description of a constant force already at play wherever people share space.
+Sudelism isn’t a philosophy in the traditional sense, but a description of a constant force already at play wherever people share space.
 It names the emergent patterns through which behavior, presence, and perception ripple into collective dynamics — affecting safety, clarity, coherence, and trust.

 To Sudelize is to participate consciously in the constant shaping of shared experience — adjusting presence in ways that sustain mutual legibility and respect.
 Sudelism doesn’t impose rules; it clarifies the contours of influence we already navigate.

 Rather than offering prescriptions, Sudelism provides a lens: one that sharpens our ability to perceive how subtle actions — silence, tone, posture, timing — affect the unfolding atmosphere.
 It trains ethical precision not by decree, but by awareness.

-To practice Sudelism is not to obey, but to notice.
+To practice Sudelism isn’t to obey, but to notice.
 To respond.
 And to refine — again and again.

 #### Sudelist (n.)